 Hosting a yard sale is one of the best ways to get your belongings to fit in your PCS weight allowance.

 Spring and summer are the best times to host a yard sale.
 The weather is nice, children are getting out of school, many people are moving into new homes, and it’s just nice to get outside.

 I have fond memories of going to yard sales with my Mom when I was a kid – I loved the excitement of not knowing what I would find next.
 Maybe it was the perfect toy, a stack of old books, or a beautiful piece of antique furniture.
 I’m a sucker for history and old things and enjoy rummaging through yard sales, flea markets, and antique shops.

 Later, we hosted a few of our own yard sales.
 As my siblings and I got older, we outgrew our old toys and clothes.
-I remember going through toys and clothes and helping identify which items we wanted to sell and helping set up the tables and items in the garage.
-Then we held the garage sale and we got to keep some of the money from the toys we sold.
+I remember going through toys and clothes, helping identify items we wanted to sell, and helping set up the tables and items in the garage.
+Then we held the garage sale, and we got to keep some money from the toys we sold.
 I don’t remember how much we earned (it couldn’t have been a lot), but it was exciting!

 Since I’ve been on my own I have only held one garage sale, though I’ve wanted to several times.
 Unfortunately, I lived in apartments and other places where we couldn’t have a yard sale.
 So I was limited to selling items on Craigslist, eBay, and to acquaintances.

-Now that my wife and I recently bought a new house, we are planning on hosting another yard sale in the near future.
+Now that my wife and I recently bought a new house, we plan to host another yard sale shortly.
 And we’re both excited about it.
 We know it will be a lot of work, but we will be happy to clear out space, make some money, and even have a little fun!
 Here are some tips to help get your yard sale off and running